-XPOWER’s FM-48 misting fan is a portable cooling solution that creates a comfortable outdoor environment during hot spring and summer days.
+XPOWER’s FM-48 portable tankless misting fan is a portable cooling solution that creates a comfortable outdoor environment during hot spring and summer days.
 Setup is quick and easy – simply plug in and connect to a standard garden hose to reduce ambient temperature up to 25 degrees.
 A high performance sealed motor generates up to 600 CFM airflow.
 Four nozzles distribute a fine mist over a wide area that will cool down outdoor patios, pool areas, picnics, sporting events and other outdoor activities.
-Set up the misting fan in gardens and greenhouses to keep plants healthy in hard weather.
+Set up the portable tankless misting fan in gardens and greenhouses to keep plants healthy in hard weather.
 Use the multipurpose FM-48 without the misting feature as a year-round drying and ventilation utility fan.

 - A portable cooling solution that creates a comfortable outdoor environment